 The Institute for Operations Research and the Management Sciences (INFORMS) is the largest society in the world for professionals in the field of operations research (OR), management science (MS), and analytics.
 INFORMS has long recognized the importance of involving undergraduate students and faculty in an unscripted process of mathematical modeling whose problems contain many of the modern elements seen by its membership.
 The MCM/ICM exemplifies these characteristics.
 Consequently, INFORMS has been an active supporter of the MCM/ICM since its inception.

 INFORMS carefully selects and designates a single Outstanding team from each of the six problems - A, B, C, D, E, F - as an INFORMS Outstanding winning team whose modeling and analyses best exemplify the style and content reflected in its membership's professional practice.
-Each of the INFORMS Outstanding teams receives an engraved plaque for their department's use as a public recognition of the team's achievement.
 Each student also receives a letter of congratulations from the current INFORMS President, a complimentary one-year INFORMS student membership, a print copy of the award plaque suitable for framing, and an individual cash award.
 Each associated faculty advisor receives a letter of congratulations and appreciation from the current INFORMS President, along with complimentary one-year access to the full suite of award-winning INFORMS journals.

 The Society for Industrial and Applied Mathematics (SIAM) will designate six teams, one each for problems A, B, C, D, E, and F from the MCM/ICM as an SIAM winner.